 The “Apotheosis of Washington” graces the copper dome of the Capitol rotunda, serving as an every-day reminder of the origin of our nation’s strength.
 Photo: Architect of the Capitol

 Isn’t it laughable that those who most vociferously condemn nationalism as divisive are those who promote identity politics most?
-This hypocrisy should come as no surprise, as the most avid practitioners of Orwellian doublethink are the American progressive commentariat, who have little difficulty simultaneously rallying and segmenting the “oppressed” by gender or race while demeaning appreciation of our nation as mere tribalism.
-Nationalist, though often abused by those who usurp its rightful name for the sake of bigotry, ought to be taken back, to be not a slur but a badge of honor for those who choose to value national identity over division and selfish vendetta.
+This hypocrisy should come as no surprise, as the most avid practitioners of Orwellian doublethink are the American progressive commentariat, who have little difficulty simultaneously rallying and segmenting the “oppressed” by gender or race while demeaning appreciation of our diverse nation as mere tribalism.
+Though the term “nationalist” has often been appropriated by counterproductive agendas, there’s little doubt that celebrating our shared national identity is the most inclusive means we have of defeating division and achieving unity in our splintering country.

 The notion of “the self” is based on layers of associations and identities ordered into a hierarchy by personal philosophy, which informs our sense of morality and personal political beliefs.
 Generally speaking, political philosophy can be grouped into two opposing forms: aspirational politics, and identity politics.
 Aspirational politics looks to the inclusive denominations in one’s identity—most significantly, the nation; think, “I am an American.”